 PayPal launched its online service with a focus on its incentive program.
 In the early days, users received a $10 for opening a PayPal account and another $10 for each friend referred to the network.

 Until today, payment and remittance companies are still trusting heavily in the referral programs and performance marketing since money needs trust, nothing better than a friend to attend an online financial service.

 Like most companies, however, they have had their downturns.
-In July 2011, the notorious Anonymous hacktivist group were charged with trying to disrupt PayPal.
-Earlier the previous year, in December 2010, PayPal experienced the denial of service attacks when they stopped processing donations to Wikileaks.
+In July 2011, the notorious Anonymous hacktivist group was charged with trying to disrupt PayPal.
+Earlier the previous year, on December 2010, PayPal experienced the denial of service attacks when they stopped processing donations to Wikileaks.